Directions

 Specimen sampling

-Since we have been processing an increasing number of specimen samples recently, we have conducted some internal validation experiments and now offer a supplementary pack for specimen sampling.
-The supplementary pack can be used in conjunction with our turbid water eDNA syringe kit and is designed to enable the genetic sequencing of biological samples such as plant and animal specimens, scats, and animal stomach contents.
+Since we have been processing an increasing number of specimen samples recently, we have conducted some internal validation experiments and now offer a new kit for specimen sampling.
+This kit is designed to enable the genetic sequencing of biological samples such as plant and animal specimens, scats, and animal stomach contents.

 Specimen sampling can be used for a wide variety of research applications, such as identifying unknown species or interrogating diet composition.
 It can also facilitate the reference barcoding of known specimen material, contributing to the expansion of genetic databases.